MaxwellKendall/maxwellkendall.com/src/blog-posts/fundamentals/data-structures/linked-list/intro.md

 ---
 title: Linked List Data Structure
 tags: public, cs, fundamentals
-featuredImage: ../../../images/fundamentals.png

 date: '2022-05-24'
 ---

 A LinkedList (LL) is an ordered data structure.
 The end of the list is "the tail" and the start is "the head."
 How does a LL compare to an array?
 First, some terminology differences:

 > Elements of an array vs Nodes of a LL